DhrumiS/architect-system-design-game/README.md

 Architect — System Design Strategy Game

-Architect is a frontend-only system design simulator that lets developers design software architectures visually and receive real-time feedback on architectural trade-offs such as latency, cost, scalability, and reliability.

-It is built as a strategy game for developers, not a toy project.

-🚀 Why Architect Exists

-Most frontend projects demonstrate CRUD and UI rendering.
-Architect demonstrates something harder:

-Modeling complex systems in the browser

-Translating abstract system-design concepts into visual feedback

-Designing high-density, decision-driven UI/UX

-Managing non-trivial client-side state and deterministic logic

-This project is intended as a portfolio hero project.

-🧠 What the App Does

-User selects a real-world scenario

-Chat

-E-commerce

-Analytics

-User builds an architecture by:

-Dragging components onto a canvas

-Connecting components

-Configuring component types

-The system continuously evaluates the design and shows:

-Latency (ms)

-Cost (relative units)

-Scalability (%)

-Reliability (%)

-Overall Architecture Score (0–100)

-The app detects architectural anti-patterns and shows warnings.

-Users can save and compare multiple architecture builds.

-All logic runs entirely in the browser.

-🎮 Core Gameplay Loop
-Select Scenario
-   ↓
-Build Architecture
-   ↓
-See Metrics & Warnings
-   ↓
-Optimize Design
-   ↓
-Save & Compare Builds

-This loop runs continuously with real-time feedback.

-🧩 Architecture Components

-The following components can be added to the canvas:
+Overview

+Architect is a frontend-only system design simulator that allows developers to visually design software architectures and receive real-time, deterministic feedback on architectural trade-offs such as latency, cost, scalability, and reliability.

+The application is designed as a strategy game for developers, focused on learning and optimization rather than code execution.

+Purpose

+This project demonstrates advanced frontend engineering by modeling complex system-design concepts entirely in the browser, with a strong emphasis on UI/UX, state management, and deterministic simulation logic.

+Key Features

+Scenario-based system design simulation

+Drag-and-drop architecture canvas

+Component configuration with immediate feedback

+Real-time metrics calculation

+Architecture scoring system (0–100)

+Anti-pattern detection and warnings

+Build saving and comparison

+Dark-mode, developer-tool-style UI

+Scenarios

+Architect provides exactly three predefined scenarios:

+Chat — latency-sensitive, high concurrency

+E-commerce — balanced cost, reliability, and scalability

+Analytics — throughput and data processing focused

+Each scenario applies different metric weightings and constraints.

+Architecture Components

+Users can build architectures using the following components:

 Frontend